Story

 9. Get a green job or pursue a career in sustainability

-The federal government has announced an ambitious emissions reduction climate action plan for Canada by 2030 which involves an investment in green jobs.
+The federal government has announced an emissions reduction climate action plan for Canada by 2030 which involves an investment in green jobs.
 If you’re not already working in the field, why not consider a career path emphasizing sustainability?
 Check out this comprehensive job board or look into college and university programs that offer continuing education and professional development.

 8. Grow (and eat) more plants!